Start date: September 2022

 The Fulbright Commission Award is available for a US graduate student to study MSc Entrepreneurship.
 For further information, please see Fulbright US to UK.
 Please note this is only available to citizens of the United States of America.

 Our top priority is the wellbeing and safety of our students and staff.
 The campus itself has been reconfigured in line with Government guidelines to ensure it is as safe as possible, with a wide range of safety measures in place.
-Whether you study online or on-campus, we are committed to providing a world-class education and outstanding student experience.
 For advice and information concerning UCL’s response to the coronavirus outbreak, please visit UCL’s prospective students’ Coronavirus (Covid-19) information pages.

 Innovation and Enterprise